amirkeren/bluemix-lab2/README.md

 }
 ```

-#Creating the trigger

-1. Select the action you created in the previous step on the left and then click on "Automate this Action"

-2. Choose "Cloudant Changes" and then click on the Green "New Trigger"

-3. Provide a name for the trigger and proceed to select the instance of Cloudant you created earlier (note that it selected the "phrases" dbname by default since that is the only one available)

-4. Click on "Save Configuration" and "Next"

-5. Finally, click on the "This Looks Good" button and "Save Rule" (you can change the rule name if you like)

-#Seeing it in action

-1. Go to the [monitor screen](https://console.ng.bluemix.net/openwhisk/dashboard) and note the Activity Log on the right

-2. Go to the web applicaton you created in the [previous lab](https://github.com/amirkeren/bluemix-lab1) and proceed to add a new phrase

-3. Refresh the Activity Log and you should see the action was triggered due to the change in the "phrases" DB

-#Adding Watson into the mix

-1. Go to the creation page of Watson Language Translator service using [this](https://console.ng.bluemix.net/catalog/services/language-translator) link or search for "translator" in the Bluemix catalog

-2. Click on the "Create" button to add the new service

 #Creating the sequence

 1. Click on the action you created earlier and then click on "Link into a Sequence"